5 Best Coffee Shop POS Systems

 Don’t let the name confuse you.
 Square for Restaurants can work just as well for coffee shops as it can for larger food service establishments.
 For starters, with Square you can accept all major credit cards (Visa, Mastercard, American Express, Discover) and payment methods.
 Square will supply new users with a magstripe card reader for free, but Bluetooth EMV and NFC card readers can be purchased for $49.

 In terms of other hardware, Square for Restaurants currently only runs on iPads.
-You can purchase your iPad and iPad stand (with built-in magstripe reader) directly from Square to complete your countertop POS.
+You can purchase your iPad and iPad stand (with a built-in magstripe reader) directly from Square to complete your countertop POS.

 Once you’re up and running with Square for Restaurants, you’ll have access to a variety of intuitive features designed to make managing your coffee shop easier.
 Square for Restaurants features a drag-and-drop menu creator, easy to understand tickets, employee time tracking, and preset tip amounts.

 In terms of cost, Square for Restaurants runs $0, $60, or $299+per month depending on the plan you choose.
 Square will also charge a flat-rate for processing credit card transactions.
-This combination of price and performance make it a solid option for any type of coffee shop.
+This combination of price and performance makes it a solid option for any type of coffee shop.
 For more, Square has a dedicated page on their website detailing their solutions for coffee shops and cafes.

 Best Coffee Shop POS for High Volume Shops: ShopKeep